ainsleyclark/redigo/README.md

 ## Why?
 RediGo is a wrapper for the Redis V8 GoLang client that features tagging, expiration and automatic encoding and decoding using various encoders.
+It helps to unify various encoding techniques with a simple and easy to user interface.

-Gob encoding performs alot better which you can see from the benchmarks below.
+Gob encoding performs drastically better in comparison to JSON which you can see from the benchmarks below.

 ## Install